-Equality Now has been monitoring cases of FGM around the world including in Liberia.
+Equality Now has been monitoring cases of FGM around the world including in Liberia, demonstrating the need for laws against FGM and their enforcement.
 Equality Now issued actions (petitions) with our partners regarding FGM in Liberia in 2010 and 2012.
-See Action 37.1 (April 2010, updated 8 July 2011): Liberia: Ensure justice in the case of Ruth Berry Peal who was forcibly subjected to FGM,1 and Action 37.2 (26 June 2012, updated12 March 2013): Liberia: Enact a law banning FGM as a matter of urgency.2
+See Action 37.1 (April 2010, updated 8 July 2011): Liberia: Ensure justice in the case of Ruth Berry Peal who was forcibly subjected to FGM, and Action 37.2 (26 June 2012, updated 12 March 2013 and 25 March 2015): Liberia: Enact a law banning FGM as a matter of urgency.

-In January 2010, Ms. Peal, a wife, mother, and a member of the Kru Tribe, a community that does not practice FGM, had an argument with two women from the Gola ethnic group and was summoned by the Gola Chief who ruled that she undergo FGM by the Sande society.
+As described in our submission to the pre-session Working Group, in January 2010 Ms. Ruth Berry Peal, a wife, mother, and a member of the Kru Tribe, a community that does not practice FGM, had an argument with two women from the Gola ethnic group and was summoned by the Gola Chief who ruled that she undergo FGM by the Sande society.
 The following day, Ms. Peal was forcibly taken from her home to the "bush" where she was genitally mutilated in an initiation ritual, was forced to take an oath of secrecy and was threatened with death if she broke the oath.
 She was kept in the "bush" for one month and developed health complications, which required three months of treatment following her release.